 How to Grill Chicken Breast

-I was determined to overcome this fear, so I set out to find the best way to grill chicken breasts.
+I was determined to overcome this fear, so I set out to find the best grill chicken recipes.
 I had three major objectives:

 - Figure out exactly why chicken breasts are so hard to cook